United Nations SDSN Youth Local Pathways Fellowship 2021

-The 2020 cohort of the Local Pathways Fellowship will bring together a network of 100 young thought leaders, urban planners, sustainability advocates, researchers and innovators from 100 different cities across the world to advance local dialogue, collaboration and problem solving around the Sustainable Development Goals and to make cities and urban settlements “smart, fair and sustainable”.
-This year the Fellowship has redesigned its curriculum to help fellows develop skills that will be in high demand in 2020.
+The 2021 cohort of the Local Pathways Fellowship will bring together a network of 100 young thought leaders, urban planners, sustainability advocates, researchers and innovators from 100 different cities across the world to advance local dialogue, collaboration and problem solving around the Sustainable Development Goals and to make cities and urban settlements “smart, fair and sustainable”.

 - Candidates must be between 18 and 30 years old at the time of application (exceptions may apply);

 - Candidates must be based in the same city throughout the entire duration of the Fellowship (February through November 2021);

 - Candidates must be fluent in English and the local language of the cities they represent;

 - Candidates must demonstrate a commitment to and a solid understanding of the concept of sustainable development;